Constructive S4 modal logics with the finite birelational frame property: Introduction

-Regarding $\mathsf{ S4}$ specifically, there are (at least) three prominent constructive/intuitionistic variants in the literature.
-This paper investigates two of them, known as $\mathsf{IS4}$ \cite{Simpson94} and $\mathsf{CS4}$ \cite{AlechinaMPR01}.
-Each of these logics has a natural axiomatisation and is sound and strongly complete for a class of Kripke structures based on two preorders: one preorder $\peq$ for the intuitionistic implication, and another preorder $\rel$ for the modalities $\ps$ and $\nec$.
-However, the questions of whether these logics enjoy the \emph{finite model property} remained open for twenty years or more: in the case of $\mathsf{CS4}$ since at least 2001 \cite{AlechinaMPR01}, and of $\mathsf{IS4}$ at least since 1994 \cite{Simpson94}.
-The question for $\mathsf{IS4}$ was recently resolved in the positive in \cite{DBLP:conf/lics/GirlandoKMMS23}.
-In this paper we do the same for $\mathsf{CS4}$, solving the other principle open problem concerning nonclassical variants of $\mathsf{S4}$.
+Regarding $\mathsf{S4}$ specifically, there are (at least) three prominent constructive/intuitionistic variants in the literature.
+This paper investigates one of them, known as \altterm{def:csf}{$\csf$} \cite{AlechinaMPR01}, along with some variants of a second, known as \altterm{def:isf}{$\isf$} \cite{Simpson94}.
+Each of these logics has a natural axiomatisation and is sound and \term{strongly complete} for a class of Kripke structures based on two preorders: one preorder $\peq$ for the intuitionistic implication, and another preorder $\rel$ for the modalities $\ps$ and $\nec$ (so the structures are particular types of \emph{\term{birelational}} frames).
+However, the questions of whether the logics \altterm{def:csf}{$\csf$} and \altterm{def:isf}{$\isf$} enjoy the \emph{finite model property} remained open for twenty years or more: in the case of \altterm{def:csf}{$\csf$} since at least 2001 \cite{AlechinaMPR01}, and of \altterm{def:isf}{$\isf$} at least since 1994 \cite{Simpson94}.
+The question for \altterm{def:isf}{$\isf$} was recently resolved in the positive in \cite{DBLP:conf/lics/GirlandoKMMS23}.
+In this paper we do the same for \altterm{def:csf}{$\csf$}, solving the other main open problem concerning non-classical variants of $\mathsf{S4}$.
 The third preexisting constructive/intuitionistic variant of $\mathsf{S4}$, which we do not investigate in this paper, is the logic $\mathsf{IntS4}$ studied (along with related variants of other modal logics) by Wolter and Zakharyaschev~\cite{Wolter1997,Wolter1999}.
-In contrast to $\mathsf{CS4}$ and $\mathsf{IS4}$, the logic $\mathsf{IntS4}$ was already known to have the finite model property, although the semantics are quite different, for example employing a different binary relation for each of $\ps$ and $\nec$.
+In contrast to \altterm{def:csf}{$\csf$} and \altterm{def:isf}{$\isf$}, the logic $\mathsf{IntS4}$ was already known to have the finite model property, although the semantics are quite different, in particular employing different binary relations for each of $\ps$ and $\nec$.

-In this paper as well as proving that $\mathsf{CS4}$ has the finite frame property, we also present three slight variants of $\mathsf{IS4}$ and show that they too all enjoy the finite frame property.